 Is Graduate Career and Professional Development able to review my writing sample?

 Graduate Career and Professional Development does not review writing samples.
-As a matter of policy, the samples must be your own work.
+As a matter of policy and to be of most use for employer evaluations of your candidacy, the samples must be your own work.